How to appeal to a tribunal against fine, notice or other sanction issued by the Environment Agency, Natural England or another regulator.

 What you can appeal against

-You can appeal against a fine or a notice for an environmental offence - eg for pollution or dumping toxic waste - imposed by:
+You can appeal against a fine or a notice for an environmental offence – for example, for pollution or dumping toxic waste waste or against some other decisions, including those imposed by:

 - Environment Agency